josephharding/imagesim/README.md

 ```

 Now try adding your own .jpg image to the `images` directory and see how similar it is to the existing images!

+### :snake: Anaconda :snake:

+I wanted to include a project that shows my comfort working with and understanding of machine learning solutions.
+Specifically of how to package the often complicated and numerous machine learning library dependencies.

+Also I think Google's inception model is just amazing in how it can generalize.
+It works with pictures of houses as shown above, but also with pictures of animals, art, cars, you name it.